-I was completely unprepared when I began my breastfeeding journey.
+I’m sharing everything you should know about breastfeeding.
+Because I was completely unprepared when I began my breastfeeding journey.
 Being pregnant during a pandemic prevented me from taking any in-person breastfeeding classes and I had to resort to online learning.
 I was able to gain some basic knowledge through the online class and my own research, but nothing prepared me for what breastfeeding was really like.
 Before you begin your breastfeeding journey, I am here to share everything you should know about breastfeeding (that a class won’t always teach you!).

 This information is based on my own experience, I have spoken more about this in my series on Becoming a Mother.
 It’s important to remember that I am not a healthcare provider.
 Everyone’s breastfeeding journey will look different because each baby is unique.
 My son was born at 39 weeks and latched on his first try immediately after birth.
 While I was in the hospital, one of the amazing nurses that I had introduced me to La Leche League, an amazing resource for all things breastfeeding.
 Because I am not going to discuss some topics, like the basics of breastfeeding, I highly recommend checking out their website for any questions or concerns that I do not address.
 Lactation Consultants are another great resource and are even covered by some insurances.
 Above all, trust your motherly intuition.

 No matter what anyone tells you, you are in charge of your body and your baby’s feeding.
 You can exclusively breastfeed, pump, or formula feed.
 Or, you can choose any combination of those options!
 Special circumstances might make it difficult or impossible to breastfeed.
 Whatever you end up doing, remember that fed is best.
 This topic is guaranteed to draw strong opinions from others.
 Don’t get caught up in what other people think is best for you.
 How you feed your baby is one of the first decisions that you get to make as a mother and only you know what is right.